 After receiving her Bachelor of Architecture from Ball State University, Catherine Baker earned a Master of Arts in Social Sciences at the University of Chicago.
 Both disciplines share some fundamental underpinnings that pertain to the work of Landon Bone Baker Architects; understanding people, understanding problems, making connections, and developing programmatic solutions.
 In 2002, Catherine became a Principal at Landon Bone Baker Architects where she is using these skills to develop a direct neighborhood outreach program, which fosters better-informed communities while simultaneously gathering the data that informs design.

 The importance of understanding neighborhood problems and connections can be seen in the planning projects that Catherine has managed, which include various federally-funded programs focusing on neighborhood revitalization such as HOPE VI, the Neighborhood Stabilization Program, and the redevelopment of a large Section 8 housing project in the Woodlawn neighborhood under the new Choice Neighborhoods Initiative.
-She is currently designing several projects that will address specific neighborhood needs; Tierra Linda is a scattered site housing project located in Humboldt Park and near the Bloomingdale Trail that is being conceived and developed to nurture health and healthy living.
+Several of these projects address specific neighborhood needs; Tierra Linda is a scattered site housing project located in Humboldt Park and near the 606 Trail that is conceived and developed to nurture health and healthy living.
 Tierra Linda will also feature the first affordable multi-family Passive House building in the City of Chicago.
 Dorchester Art + Housing Collaborative transformed a former Chicago Housing Authority townhouse project into a mixed-income residential development with a focus on artist collaboration.

 Catherine is an active member of AIA Chicago where she currently serves as the 2018 Board President.
-She also serves on the Board of Directors at the Chicago Asthma Consortium and is currently coordinating efforts between health experts, builders, developers, and architects to design healthier living environments.
-She is past President of the College of Architecture and Planning Alumni Society at Ball State University and also serves as a member of the Department of Architecture Chair’s Professional Advisory Committee.
+She also serves on the Board of Directors at the Chicago Asthma Consortium where she is coordinating efforts between health experts, builders, developers, and architects to design healthier living environments.
+She is past President of the College of Architecture and Planning Alumni Society at Ball State University and serves as a member of the College of Architecture and Planning Executive Advisory Board at Ball State University.